datacarpentry/image-processing/episodes/03-opencv-images.md

 > (spring 2017) with Anaconda and OpenCV running on OS 10.12 Sierra,
 > `cv2.namedWindow()` creates a resizable window, *but* the image displayed in
 > the window *does not* automatically scale to fit the window.
 If you are using
-> the Ubuntu virtual machine designed for these lessons, the behavior should be
+> the virtual machine designed for these lessons, the behavior should be
 > just as described in this episode.
 {: .callout}